Level/subleveldown/README.md

 ### `subdb = sub(db, [prefix], [opts])`

 Returns a `levelup` instance that uses subleveldown with `prefix` on top of the underlying *down of `db`.
-Each sub level is a `levelup` of its own which can have specific encodings.
+Each sublevel is a `levelup` of its own which can have specific encodings.

-In other words, it's possible to have e.g. one sub level with Buffer keys and values and another sub level with `'utf-8'` encoded keys and `json` encoded values.
+In other words, it's possible to have e.g. one sublevel with Buffer keys and values and another sublevel with `'utf-8'` encoded keys and `json` encoded values.

 The optional `opts` parameter have the following `subleveldown` specific properties:

-* `opts.separator` *(string, default: `'!'`)* Character for separating sub levels
+* `opts.separator` *(string, default: `'!'`)* Character for separating sublevels
 * `opts.open` *(function)* Optional open hook called when the underlying `levelup` instance has been opened

 The `opts` argument is passed along to the underlying [`levelup`][levelup] and [`encoding-down`][encoding-down] constructors.
 See their documentation for further details.